palaa159/Docs/3rd Party Software/02-Neuromore.md

 **Linux**: Neuromore does not yet support linux platforms but plans to in the near future.

 ### I. Neuromore Software
 Download the latest neuromore software from their [website](http://www.neuromore.com/).
-Their main software is the neuromore Studio which they plan to keep improving on and keep free!
+Their main software is the neuromore Studio which they plan to keep improving!

 ### II.
 Connect the Board